Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 ## Automatic de-duplication

-Going across alternate channels like HTTP means that the MSMQ safety guarantees of exactly one message are lost.
+Going through alternate channels like HTTP(S) means that the MSMQ safety guarantees of exactly-once message delivery are lost.
 This means that communication errors resulting in retries can lead to receiving messages more than once.
 To avoid being burdened with de-duplication, the NServiceBus gateway supports this out of the box.
-Message IDs are stored in the configured [Persistence](/nservicebus/persistence/) so potential duplicates can be detected.
+Message IDs are stored in the configured [Persistence](/nservicebus/persistence/) so duplicates can be detected and discarded.

 partial: dedup